OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/basil.md

 ## Using ZeppelinOS to link to the OpenZeppelin standard library

-From the last step, you might have noticed that we are reusing a contract that is part of the [OpenZeppelin](https://openzeppelin.org) framework.
-The traditional way to develop in Ethereum is to deploy both contracts, Basil and Ownable to the blockchain; but because we now have ZeppelinOS available, we can do more than reuse the source code of the Ownable contract.
-We will reuse the contract that the Zeppelin team has already deployed to the blockchain, and then we will just need to deploy our Basil contract.
-This will obviously make our deployments cheaper; but also safer because the OpenZeppelin community will take care of keeping the Ownable contract up-to-date and fix any vulnerabilities it might have.
-But more on that later.

 Now, to get the niceties that ZeppelinOS provides, let's install the `zos` command line interface and initialize our application with the version 1.0.0:

     npm install --global zos
-    zos init basil 1.0.0
+    zos init basil 0.0.1

-This will create a `package.zos.json` file where ZeppelinOS will keep track of the contracts of your application.
+This will create a `zos.json` file where ZeppelinOS will keep track of the contracts of your application.

 Next, let's add the implementation of our Basil contract:

     zos add Basil

-To have your `package.zos.json` file always up-to-date, run `zos add` for every new contract you add to your project.
+To have your `zos.json` file always up-to-date, run `zos add` for every new contract you add to your project.

 To link our Basil contract to the OpenZeppelin standard library, we need an Ethereum network where the standard library has already been deployed.
 But first we want to test this in a local development network, so let's prepare truffle writing this in `truffle.js`: